 This petition is to be used for situations in which a student wishes to drop a class past this deadline due extenuating circumstances beyond the student’s control which commenced subsequent to the midpoint of the course or prevented adherence to the official drop deadline.

 Other options may exist for completing coursework without dropping a course.
 You should discuss these options with your instructor before submitting this petition.

 It is your responsibility to check on the implications such a drop would have on financial aid, lengthening of academic tenure, and all related financial and other implications of this, eligibility for housing, participation in intercollegiate athletics, insurance coverage, student employment, or other activities.

 Continue attending and participating in class while the petition is being reviewed.
 The College will notify you via email of its decision on your petition, generally within five business days.
 If your petition is denied, you should continue with the course.
 If your petition is approved, the course will still appear on your transcript with a “W” for “withdrawal” unless otherwise determined by the College.

 Incomplete "I" Grade

 This grade is an extension of time granted by the instructor to a student who is not able to complete all course requirements by Reading Day.
 A request for an Incomplete grade must be initiated by the student prior to Reading Day.
-A grade of Incomplete must be replaced by a letter grade no later than 5:00 p.m. of Reading Day of the next semester in which the student is registered or it automatically becomes an F grade.
+A grade of Incomplete must be replaced by a letter grade no later than 5:00 p.m. of the mid-semester point of the next semester in which the student is registered or it automatically becomes an F grade.
 If the student does not enroll the following semester in a graded course, the incomplete grade becomes an F-by-rule after one year.
 Incomplete grades earned in the spring semester will not be converted to F-by-rule until the end of the following fall semester, whether the student registers for the summer.

 Student should discuss with their Instructor and Academic Advisor first.
 Form is located here.